Editing Out the Truth

 Mum’s the Word

-The problem highlighted by the documentary isn’t that the planet is warming, rather the government, who are responsible for representing the population’s best interests, we’re in fact responsible for essentially censoring the truth about climate change.
+The problem highlighted by the documentary isn’t that the planet is warming.
+Rather, the government, those who are responsible for representing the population’s best interests, were in fact censoring the truth about climate change.

 This was done in a particularly oblique and manipulative manner, not merely blocking out the reports, but literally editing the publications to insert words here, omit words there, in order to dilute the message and generate confusion.